Michael Katze: Career

-Until his dismissal in August 2017, Katze was a Professor of Microbiology and an adjunct professor in the Department of Bioengineering at the University of Washington.
-He also was a Core Staff Scientist and Associate Director at the Washington National Primate Research Center (WaNPRC).
-In the past, Katze held Research Assistant positions at the University of Pennsylvania and the Wistar Institute in Philadelphia, PA.
+Until his dismissal in August 2017, Katze was a professor of microbiology and an adjunct professor in the department of bioengineering at the University of Washington.
+He also was a core staff scientist and associate director at the Washington National Primate Research Center (WaNPRC).
+In the past, Katze held research assistant positions at the University of Pennsylvania and the Wistar Institute in Philadelphia, Pennsylvania.
 He was also a research associate and an Assistant Member at the Sloan-Kettering Institute in New York, NY.
-From 1996 to 1999, he was a Member of the Experimental Virology Study Section of the Nation Institutes of Health (NIH).
+From 1996 to 1999, he was a member of the Experimental Virology Study Section of the National Institutes of Health (NIH).

 Sexual harassment allegations

 In January 2016, an internal investigation by the university found that Katze had violated the school's sexual harassment policies in his relationships with two female employees; a related investigation by Washington's medical school found that he had diverted university resources for personal gain and recommended an audit.
 The administration, which had prohibited him from working in the lab on campus the year before, suspended his tenure rights but continued paying him.

 Katze had sued both the university and BuzzFeed to prevent release of the details, which the latter reported on in June.
 According to the site and the legal papers, he had apparently hired the two women at higher salaries than their positions usually carried at UW, and further lavished them with cash and gifts in response for sexual favors and other personal services unrelated to the lab such as posting personal ads for him on Craigslist and soliciting prostitutes for him.
 At that time, the university was considering whether to fire him or not.
 In August 2017, Katze was fired by the University of Washington.